carpentries/instructor-training-bonus-modules/_extras/bonus_module_calendar.md

 This workshop will be hands-on and interactive.

-## Events - More July - September 2021 Dates To Be Announced Soon!
+## Events

-* July 20, 2021 - 9 am to 12:30 pm North American Pacific Daylight Time *Registration Closed*
+* November 4, 2021 - 9 am to 12:30 pm Australian Eastern Standard Time
+  * Other Timezones
+    * 12 pm to 3:30 pm New Zealand Time

-* September 15, 2021 - 9 am to 12:30 pm North American Central Daylight Time *Registration Closed*
+    * **November 3, 2021** - 4 pm to 7:30 pm North American Pacific Time